-Medical cannabis for sleep disorders is a safe alternative.
+Medicinal cannabis for sleep disorders is a safe alternative.
 There are many natural remedies and non-medical treatment options for sleep disorders like insomnia.
 You should always try these before looking to medications to help you achieve relief from a sleep disorder.
 Simple changes sleep hygiene, diet, or exercise routines can make a world of difference.
 That said, many people will still need medication to help them achieve relief from a sleep disorder.
-In these cases, medical cannabis is a safer option than sleeping pills or opioid treatments.
-Medical cannabis is less addictive, and it has fewer and less severe side effects than these other treatments.
+In these cases, medicinal cannabis is a safer option than sleeping pills or opioid treatments.
+Medicinal cannabis is less addictive, and it has fewer and less severe side effects than these other treatments.
 As a result, it may very well be the better choice.

-Perhaps the most common reason people are turning to medical cannabis for sleep disorders is because it appears to be effective for many.
+Perhaps the most common reason people are turning to medicinal cannabis for sleep disorders is because it appears to be effective for many.
 Several strains of cannabis are known to have sedative qualities.
 THC in particular is known for its ability to cause drowsiness.
-Some strains of medical cannabis could help people fall asleep faster.
+Some strains of medicinal cannabis could help people fall asleep faster.
 Some studies have also shown cannabis may help reduce the number of REM cycles, allowing for deeper, more restful sleep.

 Method of Consumption

 The method of consumption is also a factor.
 Vaporizing helps initiate sleep whereas oils and capsules can help maintain sleep.